 - exclusive offers for romantically linked couples

-- 24 hours drinks & snacks and healthy options
+- 24 hour drinks & snacks and healthy options available

 - beautiful beachside location on the white sands of varadero beach

 Emerging from the sand and warm tropical waters, the Blau Varadero is the tallest hotel in Varadero.
 This hotel enjoys a privileged location in an area of virgin beach with pristine waters.
 Its elegant guest rooms enjoy views of the sea and sky.
 With excellent service and facilities, this hotel offers an experience of distinct quality.
 Blau Varadero offers a superb range of water and land activities as well as a fabulous live music and entertainment programme.
 Guests can snorkel on the offshore reefs and enjoy one free scuba diving lesson, allowing you to explore a little deeper.
 Modern design, Cuban flair and a great location make Blau Varadero an idyllic holiday destination.